Estimated reading time: 11 minutes

 Mortgage protection is optional coverage for which mortgage holders can apply at the bank that holds their loan.

-Since mortgage protection is optional, even if you have life insurance, reviewing your options is a good idea.
+Since mortgage protection is optional, reviewing your options is a good idea even if you have life insurance.

-I’ve heard numerous times from people that they don’t need life insurance as their employee benefits cover them.
+I’ve often heard they don’t need life insurance as their employee benefits cover them.

-Although your employer might offer insurance, it doesn’t mean it will fit your needs, as each situation is different.
+Although your employer might offer insurance, it doesn’t mean it will fit your needs, as each situation differs.

 For example, an employer’s life insurance policy might pay a certain amount, such as $50,000.